Europe rewrote its migrant playbook for Ukrainian refugees. Some fear it’s not enough.

 His proposal is finding positive reception from Brussels to Germany’s Bundestag, where Joachim Stamp, the refugee and integration minister in North Rhine-Westphalia, Germany’s most populous state, this week made the case for such cooperation.
 Stamp asked the German chancellor, Olaf Scholz, to work with his French counterpart to evacuate 1 million refugees from Poland and oversee their resettlement throughout Western Europe, and possibly also in North America.

-Otherwise, certain destinations will be overwhelmed, he warned.
+Otherwise, certain countries will be overwhelmed, he warned.

 “We will do whatever is necessary, but there also needs to be a European solution for this,” Stamp said in an interview.